rudzki/moldy-tweets/README.md

 # moldy-tweets

-remove tweets older than eight hours to keep timeline so fresh and so clean clean
+remove tweets older than n hours to keep timeline so fresh and so clean clean

 # setup